npm/npm/doc/cli/config.md

 Also the tag that is added to the package@version specified by the `npm tag` command, if no explicit tag is given.

-### tar

-* Default: TAR environment variable, or "tar"
-* Type: path

-The tar executable

-npm now requires a tar that supports the `-z` flag.

 ### tmp